 Due to the COVID-19 pandemic, for over a year all our self-defense classes were virtual.

 We’ve completed over a dozen six-week courses, and many classes and seminars for kids with parents, teen girls, and women.
 And the answer is . . .

 What does work well are skills that you’d use far more often.
 Boundary setting, de-escalation, bystander intervention.
 Verbal skills, projection and body language, even distance from others.
 Learning to recognize “red flags.”

 These are synchronous classes, which means they happen at an appointed time.
-The platform is Zoom, which is free for you to use as long as you sign up or download the app.
+The platform is Zoom.

 Two students who completed first six-week course said: